yantavares/ascii.mp4/README_EN.md

 ℹ️ Versão em Português: [README](README.md)

-calabreso.txt
+# calabreso.txt

-Executables (no setup required) are available!
-See the README.md or the Releases tab of the repository for more information.
+**Executables (no setup required) are available!
+See the README.md or the Releases tab of the repository for more information.**

 Thank you for your support 🌠:

+--

 This is a project that transforms a video into ASCII art, converting each frame into text using any font you want.
 It offers two output modes:
 	1. Plays the video in text format directly in the terminal.